terraform-titans/northcoders-cloud-engineering-final-project/README.md

 The following setup guide assumes access to an AWS account, as well as local installation  of: ArgoCD, CircleCI, Docker, Helm, Kubernetes & kubectl, and Terraform.

-You will also need to configure your AWS account to work with the AWS CLI and Terraform... **[This needs to be worked on]**
+You will also need to configure your AWS account to work with the AWS CLI and Terraform... **[This needs to be worked on]** You need to make sure you are logged in to your AWS account via the terminal with your AWS credentials.

 ## Provisioning a VPC